elva-labs/braincells/docs/onboarding/level-1/prerequisites.md

 ## Install

-Your now need to install a few critical cli tools to continue.
+You now need to install a few critical CLI tools to continue.

 :::tip
 Use the package manager for your specific OS, if not, download and install the binaries.